KasparEtter/ef1p/pages/email/email.md

 Before we look at examples, let me introduce the following tool to you.
 It outputs the code points of the given input after applying the given normalization.
-It uses [JavaScript's `normalize` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/normalize) for the Unicode normalization and it allows you to input characters by their code point(s) with [JavaScript's escape notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Escape_notation), which means that you can specify a code point with two, four, or a variable number of hexadecimal digits:
+It uses [JavaScript's `normalize` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/normalize) for the Unicode normalization, and it allows you to input characters by their code point(s) with [JavaScript's escape notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Escape_notation), which means that you can specify a code point with two, four, or a variable number of hexadecimal digits: